griffin-k/Lgu-Portal/README.md

 4. Push to the branch (`git push origin feature-name`).
 5. Create a new Pull Request.

-## License
-This project is licensed under the [License Name] License - see the [LICENSE.md](LICENSE.md) file for details.

-## Acknowledgments
-Special thanks to [Acknowledged Person/Team] for their contributions and support throughout the development of this project.

 ## Contact
 For inquiries or support, please contact [Karimullah] at karimullah.khan3637@gmail.com